deveb2020/EgzonBERISHA_12_02042021/README.md

 # OPENCLASSROOMS PROJECT 12

-Build a user profile page in React, fetching data from a NodeJS external server.
+Build a user profile page in React, fetching data from a NodeJS external server, displaying data visually using charts.

 ## Dependencies